 Knowledge and tips to enjoy along the way.

-Get travel safety advice from our expert
+Get travel tips for travelers & safety advice from our expert

 - In developing and third world countries it is often wise to avoid raw vegetables, salads, unpeeled fruit, raw shellfish such as clams, cream, ice-cream and ice cubes and even undercooked or cold fold, which can be contaminated.
 Fresh Cooked foods are often safer.

 - Avoid swimming, bathing and wading in freshwater streams and marshes etc… as they often contain microbes and other microbes that can make you sick.
 It pays to check with authorities that there is nothing dangerous in the water as well.

 - See your doctor and check with a Travel Health advisory such as the Centers for Disease Control or World Health Organization to see what shots you need for the country you visit and when.
 Remember to do the same for children who are traveling with you.
 See links page!

 - Wash your hands as often as possible

 - Bring insect repellant & sunscreen – some insects carry diseases such as malaria.
 Mosquitoes generally bite from dusk to dawn, but some are daytime biters.
 When outside, try to wear light colored clothing and long pants and sleeves.

 - Make sure that the medication you bring is clearly labeled in its original bottle.